-Who else could he, Albert James Montgomery Wilson, be but the spirit of Prexy's great, great, great, great, great, great, great, great, great Eeef Circle will soon be consoled for loss of thee by hearing of thy consecration as a bishop.
+Who else could he, Albert James Montgomery Wilson, be but the spirit of Prexy's great, great, great, great, great, great, grandfather.
+The Roast Eeef Circle will soon be consoled for loss of thee by hearing of thy consecration as a bishop.